-You can currently have the Audi A6 with one petrol, and one diesel engine.
-Both are 3.0-litre V6s and both come with mild hybrid systems to help make them slightly cheaper to run than conventional petrol and diesel alternatives.
+You can currently have the Audi A6 with two diesel engines – a four-cylinder 2.0-litre 40 TDI with 204hp and a 286PS six-cylinder 3.0-litre 50 TDI.
+Both come with mild hybrid systems to help make them slightly cheaper to run than conventional petrol and diesel alternatives.

 The A6 might not feel as sporty as some other large saloons, but that’s not necessarily a bad thing – it’s very comfortable and impressively relaxing to drive

-If you fancy something a little faster, you should consider the 55 turbo petrol model.
-This 340hp V6 produces 54hp more than the diesel and will sprint from 0-62mph in just 5.1 seconds.
+If you fancy something a little faster, you should consider the 55 turbo petrol model, which will arrive after the diesels.
+This 340hp V6 produces 54hp more than the 50 TDI and will sprint from 0-62mph in just 5.1 seconds.
 It’s slightly smoother when you accelerate hard, too, but isn’t quite as frugal – go easy on the accelerator and it’ll return around 35mpg, compared with Audi’s claimed 42mpg.

 The A6 doesn’t try to be a sporty saloon – instead, it’s a comfortable motorway cruiser that feels more therapeutic than thrilling.
 You won’t hear much wind or tyre noise at speed and the reasonably large windows mean you won’t have to crane your neck to check for oncoming traffic at junctions.